 Arabic Calligraphy, miniatures, and the folk art continue to influence my work today.
 I have tried to bring together Eastern spirituality and Western techniques of painting learned over the years.
 Through the contrasting elements in my work, I yearn and search for unity balance.

 My method is a physical and meditative process that fills each canvas with moving lines and multi-layered textures.
 For me creating art means getting physically involved with the piece: scratching, sanding, layering materials like paper, rope, modeling paste, paper-mache or copper plate, and embroidering with pen and ink.
-I apply thin layers of acrylic color and the different layers bring out subliminal images.
+I apply thin layers of acrylic color in between adding textures and this working process brings out subliminal images.

-I feel blessed because I was born with the urge to create and a love for God.
-These two gifts have been sources of eternal joy and a constant flow of positive inspiration in my life.
-I work every day and start with a prayer that May I become a tool for the Universe to spread the joy and blessings that I have received through my work.
+I feel blessed because I was born with two wings- the urge to create and a love for Creation.
+Both these gifts have been sources of eternal joy and a constant flow of positive inspiration in my life.
+I work every day and hope to spread the joy and blessings that I have received through my work.